New York Cannabis Retail Licenses

 New York Dispensary ApplicationA dispensary license in New York’s adult market should not be difficult for New Yorkers to obtain if you have the major factors handled: A locally approved, properly qualified location (hopefully with good foot and car traffic), a few hundred thousand dollars for build-out/inventory/equipment/supplies/staff, and a solid set of application documents for an adult-use cannabis license.
 We recommend that you start by finding a location because putting this off can really run up the cost, as properly zoned suitable locations can become highly competitive (thus running up the price) for retail dispensary applicants.
 After the round of equity of licenses are granted, the state will not be imposing license number limits, but local jurisdictions probably still will, because they can’t let every open retail location become a cannabis business.
 The local jurisdictions that have opted in to hosting cannabis retail dispensaries could simply define the zoning, and let the competition work itself out, or they may define their own criteria by which a cannabis retail dispensary can be approved.

-Sadly and inevitably, some local jurisdictions will either exclude adult-use dispensary licenses altogether, or they will make the process easy for friends of the mayor, but almost impossible for the average business to get a foot in the door.
+Local jurisdictions have the option of banning cannabis dispensary licenses in New York, and even if they don’t, they probably have limits on zoning and local approvals.
 This is why it’s important to maintain contact with the jurisdictions where you want to apply and be aware of when they make zoning and application announcements for when the application process will open.
 It’s the local level where networking and lobbying can really make a difference in nabbing a competitive adult-use retail dispensary license.

 One exception to the challenge of obtaining local approval to operate a cannabis dispensary is in municipalities that need tax money and want to attract more business.
 These are typically the less wealthy, more remote counties in the state.
 These counties see the NY adult cannabis market as an opportunity for a financial boon for their budgets.
 They will allow more dispensary licenses, but there might not be enough business for any one of those licensed adult-use dispensaries to make much money.
 You’ll need north of 75 transactions per day to really come away with a decent profit, month-to-month.